mkoura/antithesis/cli/README.md

 - [Agent manual](docs/antithesis-agent-role.md).
 This is a special role that holds the key to the Antithesis platform.
 It is responsible  for whitelisting repository and managing test-runs, from pending state to running and completed.
 - [Oracle manual](docs/oracle-role.md).
 The oracle is the owner of the Antithesis token.
 It is almost mechanically responsible for merging change requests from the agent and the requester.

+Finally, the [Real-world scenario manual][realWorld] provides a realistic overall use case involving all three roles.

+[realWorld]: docs/real-world.md